-Members present at the Assembly receive information from TAFP leaders, messages from committee chairs and others who wish to address the membership, and participate in opportunities to address Academy leadership about matters important to the general membership.
+Members present at the Assembly receive information from TAFP leaders and others who wish to address the membership, and participate in opportunities to address Academy leadership about matters important to the general membership.
 In addition, the board can refer items to the member assembly to garner input from the body.
 All members are welcome to attend and upon permission of the presiding officer, a TAFP member in good standing has the privilege of addressing the assembly.
 Voting, however, is restricted to the delegates.

 Aside from electing board members and officers, the Member Assembly’s powers include reviewing policy and acting on business referred by the Board of Directors.
 They provide feedback, ask questions, and can voice their displeasure by electing new leaders, but the legal and fiscal decisions are made by the Board of Directors.
 Any issues or ideas generated at the Member Assembly can be referred to a committee or council or directly to the board for further discussion and action.

 TAFP’s success depends on active engagement from members.
 TAFP has standing committees — Bylaws, Executive, Finance and Nominating with three-year terms for active members — and three councils — Workforce and Member Engagement, Medical Practice, and Health of the Public and Science — with two-year terms.
 Students and residents can be appointed to one-year terms.